I have read numerous books and watched many documentaries. Here are the resources that have influenced me the most.

 Neal Barnard, MD is a researcher, health advocate, prolific author and the founder and president of the Physicians Committee for Responsible Medicine.
 The elimination diet he shares in Foods That Fight Pain enabled me to identify some of my daughter’s food sensitivities as well as address my achy joints.
 Breaking the Food Seduction gave me a better understanding of how to control food cravings and Power Foods for the Brain made me more aware of the relationship between diet and brain function.
-Dr. Barnard’s writing style is personable and accessible, and all of his books include an excellent assortment of simple recipes.
+Dr. Barnard’s writing style is personable and accessible, and all of his books include a variety of simple recipes.

 Jeff Novick, MS, RD, LD, LN is a dietitian who promotes a “common-sense approach to healthful living.”
 I met Mr. Novick when I attended a Farm To Forks Immersion Weekend in Hudson, NY in 2012.
 His fast-food cooking demonstration made a lasting impression – this was when I realized preparing healthy meals can be quick and easy.
 His approach to reading food labels is also very helpful.